pkarsy/rcCalibrator/README.md

 ### rfboot
 I have written the bootloader [rfboot](https://github.com/pkarsy/rfboot) which can (optionally) set the optimal OSCCAL before jump to the application.
-The bootloader does not need any OSCCAL calibration to work (it uses SPI), but any UART device the project is using, might need it.
-As shown abobe, 38400bps is a very good choice for 8Mhz systems.
+The bootloader does not need any OSCCAL calibration to work (it uses SPI), but the project can be using some serial device.

 ### applications without bootloader
-You have to modify the Makefile of your project to use the "osscal" as a shell command and get the best OSCCAL value before burn the application code.
-Somewhere inside the application just after main() or setup() and before Serial.begin() setup put a
+You have to modify the Makefile of your project to use the "osscal" as a shell command and get the OSCCAL value before write the application code.
+Somewhere inside the application just after main() or setup() and before Serial initialization, put a

 ```C++
 OSCCAL = CALIBRATED_OSCAL_VALUE;